-Prediabetes is a condition in which blood sugar levels are higher than normal, but not quite high enough to be diagnosed as type 2 diabetes.
+Pre-diabetes is a condition in which blood sugar levels are higher than normal, but not quite high enough as in type 2 diabetes.
 1 in 3 U.S. adults have prediabetes.
 Most don’t know know it.
-Having prediabetes means that you are at an increased risk of developing serious health problems such as type 2 diabetes, stroke and heart disease.
+Having pre-diabetes means that you are at an increased risk of developing serious health problems such as type 2 diabetes, stroke and heart disease.

 You could have prediabetes if you have:

 - high blood pressure

 - a parent, brother or sister with diabetes